Chatpol-Phongyen/Carprice_prediction/App/README.md

 # Web Application
-- This app contains main.py in code, docker-compose and dockerfile
+- This app contains main.py in code, docker-compose and dockerfile.

  Remark
  - click for http://localhost:8100/ for predict car price.